Success in Focus

 Professionally, I want to keep learning because the technology advances keep advancing and there’s no limit to what we can do to assist our low vision and blind community.
 The more I know the more I can teach.
 There’s a future where the bridge between the sighted and impaired community finds even more common ground.
 For example, Siri helps sighted and impaired equally and who knows what’s around the corner to enhance independence for those with vision loss and blindness.
 I want technology to help more people find this independence.
 The unknown can be scary – you may think there’s no way to get there.
 But if you are willing to try or are interested, chances are these resources will change your life.
 You really can do most of the things you want to do.
 I want both kids and adults to know you’re not alone, so never be embarrassed to ask for help.

-Francesco, a vision impaired VisAbility client
+A portrait of Francesco, a vision impaired VisAbility client

 “if you are willing to try or are interested, chances are these resources will change your life”